 Find: Princess Diana Memorial – Flame of Liberty

 The Flame of Liberty is always associated with the death of Diana, but it was really a gift to Paris from the U.S.A. in gratitude for the restoration hard work done on the Statue of Liberty.
-However, most tourist visit this spot because it’s placed underneath the tunnel where Princess Diana was killed in an tragic car accident.
+However, most tourists visit this spot because it’s placed underneath the tunnel where Princess Diana was killed in a tragic car accident.
 So now it has become, unofficially known as Princess Diana Memorial.